 The interest rate risk is unavoidable because of the inverse relation of the bond prices and interest rates.
 Moreover, such a relation exposes investors to the risk that the current market interest rate would go up, resulting in a drop in the bond’s value.

-Sovereign risk in these bonds could be higher if the issuing country suffers from political or economical instability.
+Sovereign risk in these bonds could be higher if the issuing country suffers from political or economic instability.
 Also, countries with high inflation, volatile exchange rates, and high unemployment would expose investors to high sovereign risk.

 Moreover, investors do face the risk of default by the issuing country.
 This is because Brady bonds are speculative instruments.

 These bonds, however, try to compensate for these risks by offering a higher return to the investors.
 Also, their long-term maturity makes them appealing as investors can profit from spread tightening.
 The expectation that the economic condition of the issuing country would improve also encourage investors to go for this bond.